 - Grain sorghum is rich in antioxidants, dietary fiber, several B vitamins, iron and zinc.
 In addition, the starch in sorghum is digested more slowly and has a lower glycemic index compared to conventional grains.

-Collectively, these high-quality ingredients provide the amino acids and fatty acids your dog needs for strong muscles, normal organ and immune system function, healthy skin and shiny coat.
+Collectively, these quality ingredients provide the amino acids and fatty acids your dog needs for strong muscles, normal organ and immune system function, healthy skin and shiny coat.

 Probiotics provide digestive and immune system support.
 Healthy digestive and immune systems are vital to your dog’s overall health.
 That’s why every Taste of the Wild dry dog food recipe is enhanced with our proprietary K9 Strain Probiotics, a species-specific blend of beneficial bacteria developed for use in our dog foods.
 Each pound of Taste of the Wild with Ancient Grains is guaranteed to provide 80 million live, active cultures to support healthy digestion and immune system activities.